Before you read on, click here to download our FREE guide to become debt free forever!

 A credit score of less than 600 will make it difficult for you to qualify for a personal loan and will eliminate you from taking on a balance transfer offer.

 If you have a credit score above 600, you have a good chance of qualifying for a personal loan at a much lower interest rate than your credit card debt.
 With new internet-only personal loan companies, you can shop for loans without hurting your score.
-Use this tool to see if you can get approved for a loan without hurting your score.
-Click here to get rates from multiple lenders in just a few minutes, without a credit inquiry hurting your score.
-For people with the best scores, rates start as low as 4.80%.
+Click here (you will be taken to the LendingTree site) to get rates from multiple lenders in just a few minutes, without a credit inquiry hurting your score.
+With a simple, single application form, you can get matched with multiple lenders.
+People with excellent credit can see APRs below 6%.
+But even if your credit isn’t perfect, you might be able to find a good loan because LendingTree partners with dozens of lenders.

 If you have a score above 700, you could also qualify for 0% balance transfer offers.